rudedude693/FSA_devops/README.md

 ### 1.1.
 Initialize an empty GitHub repository

-This repository will be the home for your Vocareum code on GitHub.
+First, we need a repository to be the home for your Vocareum code on GitHub.
 From your GihHub profile page:

 1. Go to repositories and click the green 'New' button
 2. Set yourself as the repo owner